-The Bank section can lend certain equity securities under a Trustee-approved stock lending programme.
-We managed the credit risk arising from stock lending activities by restricting the amount of overall stock that could be lent, only lending to approved borrowers who are rated investment grade, limiting the amount that can be lent to any one borrower and putting in place collateral arrangements.
-At the period end, the Section had lent £nil of UK quoted securities and £nil of non-UK quoted securities.
+The Bank Section can lend certain equity securities under a Trustee-approved stock lending programme.
+We manage the credit risk arising from stock lending activities by restricting the amount of overall stock that could be lent, only lending to approved borrowers who are rated investment grade, limiting the amount that can be lent to any one borrower and putting in place collateral arrangements and an indemnification from the lending agent.
+At the period end, the Bank Section had lent £nil of UK quoted securities and £nil of non-UK quoted securities (5 October 2018:nil).